Lego Unikitty!: Unikitty! TV series

 In May 2017, Warner Bros. and Lego announced that Unikitty, a character from The Lego Movie, would get a spin-off animated television series on Cartoon Network.
 For the show, she was voiced by Tara Strong.
-The premiere date was January 1, 2018 and the show's executive producers were Phil Lord, Christopher Miller, Dan Lin, Roy Lee, Jill Wilfert and Sam Register.
+The premiere date was 1 January 2018 and the show's executive producers were Phil Lord, Christopher Miller, Dan Lin, Roy Lee, Jill Wilfert and Sam Register.
 Ed Skudder (creator of Dick Figures and co-creator of Dogsnack) and Lynn Wang (co-creator of Dogsnack) were producers, while Aaron Horvath was supervising producer.
-The series aired a Halloween special/sneak peek entitled "Spoooooky Game" on October 27, 2017.
-(Note: "Spoooooky Game" aired on this date before the series officially premiered on January 1, 2018 (Although "Sparkle Matter Matters" also aired on November 17, 2017 as a second sneak preview, and "No Day Like Snow Day" also aired on December 1, 2017 as a third sneak preview)) The series aired a second sneak peek titled "Sparkle Matter Matters" on November 17, 2017, and a third and final sneak peek/Christmas special titled "No Day Like Snow Day" aired December 1, 2017.
-On August 27, 2020, the series concluded with a two-part finale entitled "The Birthday To End All Birthdays".
+The series aired a Halloween special/sneak peek entitled "Spoooooky Game" on 27 October 2017.
+(Note: "Spoooooky Game" aired on this date before the series officially premiered on 1 January 2018 (Although "Sparkle Matter Matters" also aired on 17 November 2017 as a second sneak preview, and "No Day Like Snow Day" also aired on 1 December 2017 as a third sneak preview)) The series aired a second sneak peek titled "Sparkle Matter Matters" on 17 November 2017, and a third and final sneak peek/Christmas special titled "No Day Like Snow Day" aired 1 December 2017.
+On 27 August 2020, the series concluded with a two-part finale entitled "The Birthday To End All Birthdays".